juanfp900/webscrape_Bloomberg_DB_Tableau/README.md

 # Project Description
 Display the index changes from various markets around the world in an intuative way.

+# Steps taken
-Live data was scraped, stored in dataframes and sent to Postgres database using the SQLalchemy Python library.
+Live data was scraped, stored in Pandas dataframes and sent to Postgres database using the SQLalchemy Python library.
-Data was queried and modified in PgAdmin4 to prepare for Tableau.
-The database was then conencted with Tableau and filters, formats and calculated values, parameters were added to visualize the data as shown in the link above
+Data was queried and modified in PgAdmin4 using SQL to prepare for Tableau.
+The database was then conencted to Tableau Desktop.
+(There is also code available within the Python file that sends dataframes to a .xlsx file since Tableau public cannot connect to a server).

 # Where did the data come from?